 ECSS-E-ST-20_0020035

-Any protection of an essential function shall not share with the essential function itself the same hybrid cavity or component or integrated circuit nor utilize common references or auxiliary supply.
+Any protection of an essential function shall not share with the essential function itself the same component or integrated circuit nor utilize common references or auxiliary supply.

 ECSS-E-ST-20_0020036

-Essential functions shall not rely on other functions which are centrally generated.
+Essential functions shall not be lost upon a single failure of other functions which are centrally powered or controlled.

 1 E.g. on synchronization and auxiliary supply.

-2 That implies the capability of any equipment performing an essential function of operating independently of any external synchronization and auxiliary power supply.
+2 That can imply the capability of an equipment performing an essential function of operating independently of any external synchronization and auxiliary power supply if these are not SPF free.

 ECSS-E-ST-20_0020037